CanDIG/playwright-runbook/README.md

 # Configuring Environment Variables

 Rename `.env.sample` to `.env`, and update the environment values.

-For local testing, set the URL to `localhost` or `candig.docker.internal`.
-All the credentials can be found in the `CanDIGv2/tmp/keycloak` folder.
+Credentials can be found in the `CanDIGv2/tmp/keycloak` folder.

+For local testing:

+- Set the URL to `localhost` or `candig.docker.internal`.

+For dev testing:

+- Set the URL to your dev server (e.g., `candig-dev.hpc4health.local`)

+For prod testing:

+- Set the URL to your production server (e.g., `candig.uhnresearch.ca`).

+Note: The `QUERY_SERVICE_TOKEN` can be ignored unless you want to run katsu explorer api.

 # Running Tests

-All the tests can be run by using:
+Once the URL is set and the target server (local/dev/prod) is running, you can run all tests by using:

 ```bash
 npx playwright test